howtographql/howtographql/content/backend/graphql-python/2-queries.md

 ```

 ### Creating your first Type and Schema
-In GraphQL, a *Type* is an object that may contain multiple *Fields*.
-Each field is calculated through *Resolvers*, that returns a value.
-A collection of types is called a *Schema*.
-Every schema has a special type called *Query* for getting data from the server and *Mutation* for sending data to the server.
+In GraphQL, a *Type* is an object that may contain multiple *fields*.
+Each field is calculated through *resolvers*, that returns a value.
+A collection of types is called a *schema*.
+Every schema has a special type called *query* for getting data from the server and *mutation* for sending data to the server.

 This is a simple overview of the concepts, but it should be enough to go through the tutorial.
 You can read more about it [here](http://graphql.org/learn/schema/).